 - Peanut butter.
 Healthy fat, protein, comfort food.
 Mmmmm.
 Peanut butter is not quite as high in protein as meat, fish, or chicken, so you might want to enjoy with a glass of milk or other protein source.
 Throw in a sliced banana (yum!) and you have a fruit serving down, with a good shot of potassium to boot.

 - “In-store” roasted meat.
-Ask at the deli counter – some grocery stores will actually roast pork tenderloin, beef, bison or turkey in the store, so fresh meat becomes as convenient as processed meat.
+Ask at the deli counter – some grocery stores will actually cook pork tenderloin, beef, bison or turkey in the store, so fresh meat becomes as convenient as processed meat.
 Or, better yet, roast it yourself and slice up the leftovers for sandwiches.
 That way you know for sure what’s in it.

-What about local or organic processed meat from trustworthy suppliers?
-While they may be better for the environment, and you can feel good about supporting local farmers, there is no reason that they would be any different from mass marketed ones in terms of their effect on cancer, heart disease, and diabetes risk.
+While it may be better for the environment, and you can feel good about supporting local farmers, there is no reason that they would be any different from mass marketed ones in terms of their effect on cancer, heart disease, and diabetes risk.
 Nitrites are nitrites, sodium is sodium.

+What do you think?
 What other sandwich fillings do you enjoy?
 Join the conversation on Facebook.